Woman on Top

-Woman on Top is a 2000 American fantasy romantic comedy film directed by Fina Torres, written by Vera Blasi, and starring Penélope Cruz, Murilo Benício, Harold Perrineau Jr., and Mark Feuerstein.
+Woman on Top is a 2000 American supernatural fantasy romantic comedy film directed by Fina Torres, written by Vera Blasi, and starring Penélope Cruz, Murilo Benício, Harold Perrineau Jr., and Mark Feuerstein.

 Chef Isabella Oliveira leaves her husband Toninho in Brazil to try to start over at her friend Monica's in San Francisco, as he committed adultery and doesn't listen to her needs.
 She gets her own cooking show, then he follows to win her back.

 The film was released in the United States on September 22, 2000.

 Plot

 Isabella has suffered from motion sickness all her life.
 Because of her illness, she could not play much with other children.
-She stayed at home and learned how to cook, becoming a renowned chef as an adult.
+She stayed at home where her mother taught her to cook, growing up to become a renowned chef.
 She fell in love with Toninho and they opened a restaurant together, with Isabella stuck in the kitchen and Toninho out front taking the credit.

 The only way for Isabella to control her motion sickness is to control her motion.
 She must drive rather than ride in a car, take stairs instead of elevators, lead while dancing, and be on top during coitus.
-Toninho, feeling emasculated and resentful of this, has an affair with a neighbor.
-Isabella flees Brazil to San Francisco to stay with her Afro-Brazilian transsexual friend Monica, who spent her early years with her in the fishing community of Salvador.
+Toninho, feeling emasculated and resentful of this, has an affair with a neighbor, which Isabella witnesses first-hand; it is the last straw.
+Having had enough, Isabella prays to Yemanjá, the Afro-Brazilian Queen of the Ocean, to harden her heart against Toninho.
+Despite her motion sickness, Isabella flies from Brazil to San Francisco to stay with her Afro-Brazilian transsexual friend Monica, who spent her early years with her in the fishing community of Salvador.

-Despite old job offers from several restaurants, Isabella is unable to find a job until she takes over a cooking class at a local culinary school.
-Cliff, a neighbor and local television producer, smells her cooking, follows her to class, and signs her to host a live cooking show, Passion Food.
-She makes Monica her assistant on the show.
-Isabella performs a sacrifice to Yemanja, a Brazilian sea goddess, to harden her heart and make her never love Toninho again.